Last updated on May 9th, 2026 at 08:15 am

 Do insects and diseases attack desert plants?

 Yes, they do!
-Mealybugs are the main culprits when it comes to attacking cactus-type plants, particularly those prickly pear varieties that many people love.
+Mealybugs and cochineal are the main culprits when it comes to attacking cactus-type plants, particularly prickly-pear varieties that many people love.
+These are scale insects that are infamous for destroying 0ptunia plants.
 If you’re looking for an organic solution to get rid of them, one effective method is to spray the plant with a strong stream of water.
 Using a good nozzle can really help dislodge those pesky bugs and keep your cactus healthy and thriving!

-Insecticidal soaps will also work but it will normally take several applications before it starts to work effectively.
-Here is a post on How to Use Insecticidal Soaps.
+Insecticidal soaps will also work, but they will normally take several applications before they start to work effectively.
+Here is a post on how to Use Insecticidal Soaps.

 Learn more about removing mealybugs and other insects from your plants here.
 Disease and Insects ln Plants.